 Karen's your new personal adviser, and she's more than happy to help you work through a few things in your life.
-You communicate with her through an app and she can call you any time, day or night.
+Communicate with her through the app and she can call you any time, day or night.
 Over the course of a week or so, she asks you some questions about your outlook on the world to get an understanding of you.
 In fact, her questions are drawn from psychological profiling questionnaires.
 She – and the software – are profiling you and she gives you advice based on your answers.

 You have calls with Karen once or twice a day.
 Working from home as a freelancer, it’s soon clear that Karen is slightly chaotic with few boundaries between her personal and professional lives.
 She contacts you late at night from her bedroom.
 She overshares and in return is very nosy about you.
 Before long she’s super-friendly and wants to speak often.
 She gets hurt if you don’t call her.

 She’s fun and funny, always cheekily pushing her friendliness into new areas.
 You can decide how open to be and how to handle her inquisitive nature.